CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CHEM 134/Electrochemistry.md

 ### Electrolysis

 In electrolysis, we use electrical energy to overcome the energy barrier of a nonspontaneous reaction, allowing it to occur.
 The reaction that takes place is the opposite of the spontaneous process.
+This is an electrolytic cell.

 Electrolysis can be used for fuel cells, metal extraction, etc.